 (For information on the effects of “school choice” in a nation, read Alex Newman’s article on: Vouchers: School Choice Trap.)

 I love reading works by Francis A. Schaeffer; I’m thankful for the wisdom he encapsulated in his writings.
 In part, I believe that he has left us a piece of a map to help us through the times in which we find ourselves.

 As I study his writings in The God Who is There, I’ve come to see how some Christians have fallen for the use of the dialectical process to come to the conclusion that participating in “school choice” funds is perfectly fine to do.
 It goes something like this:

 - What is the cause-to-effect of going against what God says?

-- When encouraging parents to go ahead with receiving “school choice” funds causing them to stumble into sin?
+- When encouraging parents to go ahead with receiving “school choice” funds, is doing so causing them to stumble into sin?